dags-/Mounts/README.md

 Permissions
 ====
 - `mounts.command.create` - allows use of the `/mount create` command
+- `mounts.command.remove.self` - allows use of the `/mount remove` command
 - `mounts.command.fly` - allows use of the `/mount fly` command
 - `mounts.command.invincible` - allows use of the `/mount invincible` command
 - `mounts.command.item` - allows use of the `/mount item` command